Merkoba/Hue/installation.md

 Redis is now required, to store link metadata in database 10.
 Install and setup Redis.

-Bundle the client files

-Go to /utils and do:

->./bundle_all

 To run it properly in production you will have to configure Apache or some other webserver to use a reverse proxy.
 A sample vhost configuration for Apache (apache_vhost.conf) is included.
 For using https, LetsEncrypt is suggested.

 Using pm2 is suggested to control the Node process.
 PM2 will likely use the user's home directory as root.